Ah, Facebook organic reach. No other subject in social media marketing has caused as much controversy… or as many headaches.

 Why increasing organic reach matters

 Keep trying new tactics, experimenting with your strategy and releasing great content and you’ll see results eventually.
-So get out there and post, soldier!
+So keep calm and keep on posting!